Xyunyao/IDP_REST_tutorial/TUTORIAL_FILES/README.md

 #### Creating the Replica Exchange Base topology which will be used for scaling

 Once well equilibrated creating a rest2 edited topology file is required to setup the rest directories and produce the run input files, `prod.tpr`.
 This edited topology will contain subscripts appended to the atom types of the molecule of interest, the protein.
 The `-s NPT` stage will produce the file `processed.top`.
-Before proceeding with the REST2 simulations modify the atom types with the command below. `start_line` and `end_line` are the line numbers where the proteins `[atoms]` section starts and ends, respectively.
+Before proceeding with the REST2 simulations modify the atom types with the command below. `start_line` and `end_line` are defined as the line number before and after the proteins `[atoms]` section, respectively.
 Using vim can make this process easier.
 ```bash
 vim processed.top
 ```